cbosoft/rlp/README.md

 # TODO

-  - [ ] Find out where the NaN comes from: (invalid value in arccos?)
+  - [ ] Correct intersection issue: particles are intersection, this should not be possible.
   - [ ] Correct volume fraction calculate (remove edge effects)
   - [ ] Add polydispersity
   - [ ] Add friction threshold